Samsung/Wits/README.md

 -   3 When on the `Apps` screen, press `1` `2` `3` `4` `5` in order on the remote to open the `Developer Mode Dialog`.
 If this doesn't work, try it again.

 -   4 When the Developer Mode Dialog appears, toggle the switch to `On` and enter the IP address of your development machine.

+#### 4. Certification for packaging application (Tizen / Samsung)

+    Certification(Tizen / Samsung) is required for packaging your tizen web application.

+-   Using Editor

+1. Tizen Studio
+   Install the latest version of [Tizen Studio](http://developer.samsung.com/tv).

+2. VSCode
+   Install the latest version of [VSCode](https://code.visualstudio.com/).
+   And download the extension "tizensdk.tizentv".

+3. Atom
+   Install the latest version of [Atom](https://atom.io/).
+   And download the package "atom-tizentv"

+-   Using WITs
+    WITs (v2.4.0 ~) supports creating a Tizen certification.
+    Please do "wits -g" for making a new Tizen certification.

 ## WITs details